mynameiswilson/sbdm/_posts/2021-02-10-jcps-reopening-updates-from-feb-9th-meeting.md

 As with all [JCPS Board of Education meetings](https://www.jefferson.kyschools.us/about/leadership/board-education) - they are streamed on YouTube, and archived.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/wVKxvlzHx5A" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+I also did a bit of live-tweeting to capture my reactions.
+You can see this here:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">I&#39;m watching the <a href="https://twitter.com/JCPSKY?ref_src=twsrc%5Etfw">@JCPSKY</a> Board of Ed meeting on detailed reopening plans.
+Thoughts below in thread 1/</p>&mdash; Ben Wilson (@mynameiswilson) <a href="https://twitter.com/mynameiswilson/status/1359285913130532865?ref_src=twsrc%5Etfw">February 9, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Finally: [The Daily from the New York Times today is focused on "What Will It Take To Reopen Schools?"](https://www.nytimes.com/2021/02/10/podcasts/the-daily/school-reopening-teachers-unions-biden.html) - and the parallels to Louisville are again, striking.
+In many ways - we are actually ahead of the curve, compared to places like Chicago.
+So... we've got that going for us.